Daniele06/Simple-one-page-website-template/README.md

 # One page simple personal website template
-A simple layout for one html file websites and navigation with Javascript to update the displayed content.<hr>
+A simple website layout utilizing one html file for content and navigation with Javascript to update the displayed content.<hr>
 ![Preview](preview.png)